- Outline of Procedure

 - Betli.
 There is no trump suit.
 The declarer plays alone and tries to lose every trick.
 If the declarer wins a trick the play ends and the declarer has lost.
 The score is 5 game points.

 - Klopitzky.
 There is no trump suit and everyone plays for themselves.
 The player who wins most tricks (not points) pays 3 game points to each opponent.
-[It is not clear from the sources how ties are handled.
-I suggest that if two players tie with 4 tricks each, they each pay 6 game points to the player with one trick and if all three players tie with 3 tricks each there is no score.]
+It is not clear from the sources how ties are handled.
+We suggest that if two players tie with 4 tricks each, they each pay 3 game points to the player with one trick and if all three players tie with 3 tricks each there is no score.

 Note that in trump and no trump games the opponents of the declarer do not combine their tricks or their points.
 If either opponent individually has as many or more points than the declarer, the declarer has lost and pays both opponents for the game.
 Therefore the opponents cooperate to defeat the declarer's game by ensuring that one of them can equal or beat the declarer's total.

-The first round of bidding takes place when each player has 6 cards and there are two cards face up on the table: the trump indicator card and the bottom card of the pack.
+The first round of bidding takes place when each player has 6 cards and there are two cards face up on the table: the trump indicator card and the card on top of the talon, which was previously the bottom card of the pack.
 The player to dealer's right has only two options: to accept the original suit (the suit of the trump indicator) as trumps or to pass.
 If this player passes the player to dealer's left has the same options, and if this player also passes the dealer has the same options.
 A player who accepts the original suit becomes the declarer in a trump game with that suit as trumps.
 In this case the second and third rounds of bidding are skipped - players proceed immediately to the first round of announcements.